Zylann/godot_voxel/doc/source/smooth_terrain.md

 ### Technical explanation

-Voxels use SDF in 3D, but to help visualizing it, so we'll have a look at 2D examples.
+Voxels use SDF in 3D, so to help visualizing it, we'll have a look at 2D examples.
 If we were to represent a sphere with blocky voxels, we would apply the following pseudo-code to every voxel:

 ```